acidentalLia/ACIDentalDE_s-guide-to-LSD/README.md

 \\>Declarations and definitions.

--Your whole will be refferenced as = System
+- Your whole will be refferenced as = System

--Your patterns of behavior and daily life as = Pattern/s
+- Your patterns of behavior and daily life as = Pattern/s

+- Stabalizing Pattern = A pattern of behavior, which stabalizes the user, while and after tripping

+\\\>Basic Tools

+A.) Breathing

+B.) Falling

+C.) Pattern setting

+\\\>Basic Stabalizing Patterns

+A.) Sport

+B.) Food and Water

+C.) Routines